 Respectful parenting – what is it?
 A respectful parenting approach emphasizes respect, empathy, and understanding for children.
 Rather than seeing children as mini-adults, it recognizes that they are still developing their emotional, physical, and cognitive capacities.

-Respectful parenting is based on the principle that children are more likely to be cooperative, responsible, and self-motivated when they feel respected, understood, and valued.
-Hence, it is often associated with positive discipline methods which foster independence, self-esteem and strong parent-child relationships.
-As parents, we can practice respectful parenting by engaging in active listening, valuing children’s thoughts and feelings, setting clear boundaries and consequences.
-Enabling children to make choices and take responsibility for their actions.
+Respectful parenting methods are based on the principle that children are more likely to be cooperative, responsible, and self-motivated when they feel respected, understood, and valued.
+Hence, it is often associated with positive discipline techniques which foster independence, self-esteem, and strong parent-child relationships.
+Empathetic parenting encourages active listening, valuing children’s thoughts and feelings, setting clear boundaries, and providing logical consequences.
+Enabling children to make choices and take responsibility for their actions helps them develop self-worth.
 We should also adapt our parenting style to suit each child’s unique characteristics and developmental stage.

-In Singapore, traditional parenting methods have been heavily influenced by Chinese, Malay and Indian cultures.
-With the large Asian influence, parenting in Singapore in the past has often been characterized by strict discipline, high expectations, and little room for children to express their opinions or make their own decisions.
+In Singapore, traditional parenting methods have been heavily influenced by Asian cultural values—including those from Chinese, Malay, and Indian backgrounds.
+With these influences, parenting in Singapore has often been characterized by strict discipline, high expectations, and little room for children to express their opinions or make decisions.

-However, in recent years, there has been a growing interest in respectful parenting among Singaporean parents.
-This change has been driven by a growing awareness of the importance of children’s emotional well-being, and the benefits of fostering independence and self-esteem in children.
+However, in recent years, there has been a growing interest in respectful parenting strategies among Singaporean parents.
+This shift is driven by the rising awareness of the importance of children’s emotional well-being and the benefits of fostering independence and self-esteem.

 More and more Singaporean parents are recognizing the importance of building strong and positive relationships with their children.
 They understand that by treating their children with respect and empathy.
 They can help them develop the skills they need to become confident, independent, and responsible adults.